erou/LatticeGFH90.jl/README.md

 If this does not work, it *might* be that you have to link `libembed` against the Flint version used by Nemo.

+## How to: experiment

+It is probably easier to experiment with the code by deleting the first and last line of the file `LatticeGFH90.jl` and by just `include("LatticeGFH90.jl")`, so that all functions are in the name space.